Double-degree programme with Utrecht University.

 A unique programme with Utrecht University

 As a student on this MA Programme in European Governance, you will study and live in two different places.
-This allows you to study and experience European governance from two different perspectives while providing you with a unique personal experience.
+This allows you to study and experience European governance from two different perspectives while providing you with a uniquely personal experience.

 Year 1 of the programme is spent at Masaryk University in Brno which has, among other things, particular expertise in the democratic and market economy developments that have been transforming Central and Eastern Europe since the late 1980s.